 A beautiful church in Manises adorned with Valencian Ceramics.

 In Manises they applied a 3rd layer of a metal blend to make the glazing have a metallic glow.
-Valencian ceramics became very popular in Europe, until the end of the 1500’s.
+Valencian ceramics became very popular in Europe, and held that position until the end of the 1500’s.

 In the 18th century the deep blue hue became a signature color of Manises ceramics.